Erna Schneider Hoover: Personal life

 While at Yale, she met Charles Wilson Hoover, Jr. She married him in 1953, during her three year stint teaching at Swarthmore (1951–1954).
 They had three daughters.

+On June 19, 2026, Hoover turned 100.

 Career

 Hoover was a professor at Swarthmore College from 1951 to 1954 where she taught philosophy and logic.
 However, she had been unable to win a tenure-track position, possibly because of her gender and marital status, according to one view.
 Her husband was very supportive of his wife's career pursuits.
 When they moved to Summit, New Jersey in 1954, for his new job at Bell Laboratories, she had difficulty finding a teaching job.
 Instead, she joined her husband's employer as a senior technical associate, and was promoted in 1956.
 According to one source, the internal training program was the "equivalent of a master's degree in computer science."
 Switching systems were moving from electronic to computer-based technologies.
 Problems happened when a call center would be inundated with thousands of calls in a short amount of time, overwhelming the unreliable electronic relays, and causing the entire system to "freeze up."

 Hoover used her knowledge of symbolic logic and feedback theory to program the control mechanisms of a call center to use data about incoming calls to impose order on the whole system.
 It used computer electronic methods to monitor the frequency of incoming calls at different times.
 Her method gave priority to processes that were concerned with the input and output of the switch over processes that were less important such as record keeping and billing.
 The computer, as a result, would adjust the call center's acceptance rate automatically, greatly reducing the overloading problem.
 The system became known as stored program control.

 Hoover's thinking about the invention happened while she was in a hospital recuperating after having given birth to her second daughter, according to several sources.
 Lawyers for Bell Labs handling the patent had to go to her house to visit her while she was on maternity leave so that she could sign the papers.
 The result of the invention was much more robust service to callers during peak load times:

 To my mind it was kind of common sense ...
 I designed the executive program for handling situations when there are too many calls, to keep it operating efficiently without hanging up on itself.
 Basically it was designed to keep the machine from throwing up its hands and going berserk.